 Kristen is a counselor, speaker, and consultant focusing on helping people understand and live out the brain’s astounding ability to recover, rewire, and heal.
 Kristen’s approach includes leveraging her specialized training from Curt Thompson and others, with current scientific research in interpersonal neurobiology, to understand and treat client struggles.
 She enjoys translating complex ideas from the mental health field into useful knowledge.
 She owns a private counseling and consulting practice.

 Kelsey Myers, LMFT

-Kelsey is a resident in Marriage and Family Therapy at Curt Thompson & Associates.
+Kelsey is a licensed marriage and family therapist and serves with Curt Thompson & Associates.
 She is passionate about incorporating the concepts of interpersonal neurobiology in her work with individuals, couples, families and especially with therapeutic groups.
 Kelsey has special interest in the effects of community and vulnerability on the healing and growth of individuals and systems.
 She has experience leading retreats and facilitating community groups incorporating the ideas of IPNB and Christian spiritual formation.

 Board of Directors (Center for Being Known)